Project Recover: Notable Projects

 Success to date includes the location and identification of many previously unknown U.S. crash sites, both underwater and on land.
 After a 10-year search, for example, in 2004 Project Recover located the underwater crash site of a B-24 shot down near the Palauan capital city of Koror on 1 September 1944.
 This aircraft carried a crew of 11, three of whom parachuted out successfully only to be captured, interrogated, and executed by the Japanese.
 In 2014, DPAA divers recovered remains at the underwater crash site of an F6F Hellcat located by the Project Recover team.

 Location of the remains of the other eight B-24 crew members who went down with the aircraft was the objective of three recovery teams from JPAC, which mounted recovery missions to the underwater site in 2005, 2007, and 2008.
 Remains were recovered during all three of these JPAC missions, and the site was officially "closed" at the end of the 2008 mission, in the sense that JPAC believes that they have located all recoverable remains associated with the site.
 In early 2009, JPAC announced that they had recovered remains of all eight of the B-24's crew members.
 They were able to positively identify five of those eight, and over the course of the spring and summer of 2009, remains were returned to their families.
 JPAC was convinced that they also recovered remains of the other three, but there was insufficient structural and DNA information to determine which was which, so the three were buried in a group ceremony with the others at Arlington National Cemetery in the spring of 2010.

 The Project Recover team continues to actively seek the execution/burial site of the three B-24 crew members who parachuted out of the stricken aircraft but were immediately captured by the Japanese.
 Considerable progress toward that end was made during (and in extensive archival research prior to) the 2009 expedition.

+In 2018, Project Recover discovered the remains of a B-24 named "Heaven Can Wait" in Hansa Bay; the remains were later recovered and repatriated by the Defense POW/MIA Accounting Agency in May 2023.

+In 2021, the documentary film To What Remains, which focuses on Project Recover’s recovery of over 80,000 American WWII MIA remains, was released.